 Large humanoids, usually between 8-12 feet tall (although truly extraordinary ones at over 15 ft have been spotted) that have a usually hostile relationship with the smaller people.
 Leftovers from the days of the Gigantomachy, few still live in the normal world, but those that do are terrifying scourges on their neighbors.
 Like cyclopses, they often prefer to attack first by throwing rocks, and then wading in with their massive clubs to pummel their foes to death.

-Large, dragon-sized and dragon-like undead monsters that are forces of pure necromancy, these animated collections of bones, dried, mummified skin, and stiff, dead flesh are terrifying creatures that only the most powerful of evil sorcerers can hope to deal with.
+Large, dragon-sized and dragon-like undead monsters that are forces of pure necromancy, these animated collections of bones, dried, mummified skin, and stiff, dead flesh are terrifying creatures that only the most powerful of evil sorcerers can hope to deal with as an equal.

 FURY: AC: 13 HD: 6d8 (30 hp) Attack: Scourge +6 (1d6+poison) or Lasso +6, STR: +1, DEX: +1, MND: +2, S: Flies, Knockout poison on scourge causes characters to fall immediately unconscious if they fail a STR + level check (DC 13), 30% spells cast at the Fury fail, Furies can see invisible characters or objects at will, can cast up to 2nd level spells.